dlxks/yummify/README.md

-# Chef Claude - AI Recipe Generator 🍳
+# Yummify - AI Recipe Generator 🍳

 An intelligent recipe generator powered by AI that suggests delicious recipes based on the ingredients you have on hand.
 Built with React and Vite for a fast, modern web experience.